 Recent insights on the importance of continuing waves of migration for the assimilation process constitute a fifth hypothesis for the puzzle of delayed religious assimilation.
-Mainly associated with the work of Tomas Jiménez (2010) on Mexican immigration in the US, the replenishment hypothesis stipulates that a continuous wave of immigrant complicates the adaptation process for later-generation migrants, because it increases their interaction with foreign-born who act as ethnically "authentic" ambassadors for the country of origin - in particular by de-legitimizing the optional or symbolic ethnicity of later generation migrants (Jiménez 2010).
+Mainly associated with the work of Jiménez (2010) on Mexican immigration in the United States, the replenishment hypothesis stipulates that a continuous wave of immigrants complicates the adaptation process for later-generation migrants, because it increases their interaction with the foreign-born who act as ethnically "authentic" ambassadors for the country of origin-in particular by delegitimizing the optional or symbolic ethnicity of later-generation migrants (Jiménez 2010).

-This dovetails with extensive evidence of blocked spatial mobility among the second generation of African origins, who tend to grow up and stay in the same disadvantaged neighborhoods as their foreign born parents (McAvay 2018, McAvay and Safi 2018).
-Meanwhile, continuous influx of migrants from Muslim-majority countries provides extensive opportunities for exchange between recently arrived Muslim immigrants and more established migrants - including the French-born 2nd generation - on the "true" practice of Islam and the most authentic way to be a Muslim, one presumably involving a high degree of religiosity imported from the context of origin and transmitted through social influence.
+This dovetails with extensive evidence of blocked spatial mobility among the second generation of African origins, who tend to grow up and stay in the same disadvantaged neighborhoods as their foreign-born parents (McAvay 2018; McAvay and Safi 2018).
+Meanwhile, a continuous influx of migrants from Muslim-majority countries provides extensive opportunities for exchange between recently arrived Muslim immigrants and more established migrants-including the French-born second generation-on the "true" practice of Islam and the most authentic way to be a Muslim, one presumably involving a high degree of religiosity imported from the context of origin and transmitted through social influence.
 In Germany, Kelek's (2011) work on imported brides from rural Turkey showcases the weight of continuous migration on the vitality of the culture of origin in segregated Turkish neighborhoods.
 A replenished religious culture can stall opportunities to craft a hybrid, possibly less intense religious practice borrowing elements from both the context of origin and the context of reception.

-H5: Continuous interaction with recent immigrants from Muslim-majority countries promotes higher religiosity compared to French natives.
+Hypothesis 5.-Continuous interaction with recent immigrants from Muslim-majority countries promotes higher religiosity compared to French natives.

 It is useful to classify these hypotheses as capturing two types of mechanisms.
-On one hand, parental socialization (H3) and transnational ties (H4) reflect a dynamic of cultural importing, in which the religiosity differential is exogenous to the French context of reception.
-Conversely, the material insecurity (H1), reactive religiosity (h2), and replenished religiosity (H5) hypotheses capture the influence of inequality and social closure in France, whereby the religiosity differential is endogenous to the context of reception.
+On one hand, parental socialization (hypothesis 3) and transnational ties (hypothesis 4) reflect a dynamic of cultural importing, in which the religiosity differential is exogenous to the French context of reception.
+On the other hand, the material insecurity (hypothesis 1), reactive religiosity (hypothesis 2), and replenished religiosity (hypothesis 5) hypotheses capture the influence of inequality and social closure in France, whereby the religiosity differential is endogenous to the context of reception.
 Parsing out the relative contribution of these mechanisms to the overall religiosity differential is an additional motivation of the current study.